Qovery/qovery-client-javascript/docs/VariableMainCallsApi.md

 bearerAuth.accessToken = "YOUR ACCESS TOKEN"

 let apiInstance = new QoveryApi.VariableMainCallsApi();
-let opts = {
-  'parentId': "parentId_example", // String | it filters the list by returning only the variables accessible by the selected parent_id.
+let parentId = "parentId_example"; // String | it filters the list by returning only the variables accessible by the selected parent_id.
 This field shall contain the id of a project, environment or service depending on the selected scope.
 Example, if scope = APPLICATION and parent_id=<application_id>, the result will contain any variable accessible by the application.
-The result will contain also any variable declared at an higher scope.
-  'scope': new QoveryApi.APIVariableScopeEnum(), // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..).
+The result will contain also any variable declared at an higher scope. let scope = new QoveryApi.APIVariableScopeEnum(); // APIVariableScopeEnum | the type of the parent_id (application, project, environment etc..). let opts = {
   'isSecret': true // Boolean |
 };
-apiInstance.listVariables(opts, (error, data, response) => {
+apiInstance.listVariables(parentId, scope, opts, (error, data, response) => {
   if (error) {
     console.error(error);
   } else {